Climate change: Solar and volcanic activity

 As the Sun is the Earth's primary energy source, changes in incoming sunlight directly affect the climate system.
 Solar irradiance has been measured directly by satellites, and indirect measurements are available from the early 1600s onwards.
-There has been no upward trend in the amount of the Sun's energy reaching the Earth.
+Since 1880, there has been no upward trend in the amount of the Sun's energy reaching the Earth, in contrast to the warming of the lower atmosphere (the troposphere).
+The upper atmosphere (the stratosphere) would also be warming if the Sun was sending more energy to Earth, but instead, it has been cooling.